 – To further support your acid mantle from the inside-out, shower soon after excessive sweating.
 You should also eat a blood-sugar balancing diet with foods rich in vitamin A, as this helps to regulate your sebum production—which is also important for a happy skin pH.

-Want to learn more?
-Get your copy of my book, The Happy Skin Solution.
+Want a foolproof guide to great skin?
+Get your copy of The Happy Skin Roadmap.